IPECTER/RTUBiomelib/README.md

 # [ RTUBiomeLib 1.9.0 ]

+### WARNING!
+I'm not the an expert developer nor the real dev of this plugin and just trying to give support for newer versions.
+I may not accept issues since I'm not the real dev.
+This plugin may break.

-[ Minecraft Plugin ] 1.17.0 ~ 1.20.4 Biome Library, Get Custom Biome!
+[ Minecraft Plugin ] 1.17.0 ~ 1.21 Biome Library, Get Custom Biome!

 **RTUBiomeLib.getInterface()**